mdbs99/james/README.md

-**James** is a package that have common classes and interfaces for object-oriented projects.
+**James** is a package that has common classes and interfaces for object-oriented projects.

 ## Dependencies